-Sally Veach formed the identity of an artist early in childhood.
+Sally Veach formed the identity of an artist early in childhood, after impressing classmates with horse drawings on the blackboard.
+Over her childhood, this interest grew into the enjoyment of challenge, skill, and expression.
 She took several years of private art study, won awards, interned in New York City, and earned a BFA in Illustration from Syracuse University’s School of Visual and Performing Arts in 1984.
-After several years in the graphic arts, Veach settled down to devote herself to marriage and raising children, a decision she admits was a “wrong turn”.
+But after some time in the graphic arts, Veach settled down in rural Woodstock, Virginia to devote herself to marriage and children.

-She continues to be accepted in to regional, national, and international juried exhibitions.
-Notable solo exhibitions are scheduled for 2017 and 2018 at The Museum of the Shenandoah Valley and The Barns of Rose Hill.
-She held two solo exhibitions in Shenandoah County, Virginia in 2016.
+She continues to be accepted into national and regional juried exhibitions.
+Notable solo exhibitions are scheduled 2018 at The Delaplaine Arts Center in Frederick, MD and The Barns of Rose Hill in Berryville, VA, and Larkin Arts in Harrisonburg, VA.
 She exhibits at Shenandoah Vineyards in Edinburg, VA, and her work is held in private collections throughout the United States.

 Stay in Touch!